jonas-diete/jonas-diete/README.md

 ## Hello, I am Jonas - a software developer with a background in teaching

-I have just finished the Makers Coding Bootcamp - a 4 months full-time immersive coding course.
-Now I am looking for an entry-level job as a software developer.
+I love building software - it feels amazing to create something new that really works and that people can use.
+Previously I spent 8 Years of fostering an excitement for learning in children - getting better at something is simply beautiful.

+Whilst working at my last school, I rediscovered my passion for coding and spent the last year retraining.
+I just graduated from Makers‘ 4 months immersive coding bootcamp and am keen to start working.

+I really enjoy problem solving and working in the tech industry would mean I get a chance to do this all day long!

 ### Languages, Frameworks and Databases I have worked with: